yah01/CyKV-Storage/README.md

 # CyKV-Storage

 ## Cache Layer
-The engine doesn't read and write files directly, it reads and writes with an inner cache.
+The engine doesn't read and write files directly when handling the `get`, `set` and `remove` requests, it reads and writes with an inner cache.
 You can disable the feature by creating a engine with `NoCacheManager`.

 ## Todo
 The stages: